SimranKucheria/ECE-GY-9183-Machine-Learning-Systems-Engg-Operations-Project/README.md

 **Status Quo:** Users are consuming content on Flickr without any indication of whether an image is AI-generated or authentic, which can lead to misinformation and difficulty in verifying sources.
 We have noticed articles online [(Reddit: AI Content is Putting Me Off)](https://www.reddit.com/r/flickr/comments/1bajy3p/ai_content_is_putting_me_off/) of users expressing frustration over increasing number of AI generated images on Flickr.
 Currently, content is uploaded with manual captions that may or may not be accurate, detailed, or useful for search and discovery.
 Many users either leave captions blank, use vague descriptions, or provide misleading tags, making it difficult to retrieve relevant images efficiently.
 Additionally, without standardized metadata, content moderation and manually identifying inappropriate or AI-generated content at such scale is impractical.

-Flickr boasts of 10billion photos shared since inception with about 25million photos shared daily.
+Flickr boasts of 10billion photos shared since inception with about 25 million photos shared daily.
 That translates to a concurrency requirement of 300/second.
 The system we are proposing right now can handle upto 50 requests/second with the capability of scaling more.

 <!--
 Users are consuming content with no way of knowing if it is AI-generated or not.
 Content is being uploaded with manual captions that may or may not help with information retrieval or censorship. -->